Ogglord/openwrt-builder/README.md

 # openwrt-builder

-## What is OpenWrt-Builder ?
+## What is ppenWrt-builder ?
-It's a docker container built to be used with distrobox or toolbox and ultimately compile OpenWrt.
+It's a docker container/OCI image built to be used with either distrobox or toolbox and allow you to compile OpenWrt from source with little effort.

 [Distrobox](https://github.com/89luca89/distrobox/) is a command-line tool that enables you to use any Linux distribution inside your terminal through containerization.
 It's a powerful tool that uses docker or podman to execute the container.